 The student must have a primary faculty advisor for the Honors Thesis, as well as a second reader who will be determined in consultation with the faculty advisor.
 The final thesis should be submitted to the faculty advisor no later than April 1.
 Honors also includes an oral component which can take the form of a discussion with the two advisors or an oral presentation of the results of one’s research.

-There are three levels of grading for the Honors Thesis: honors, high honors, and highest honors.
+There are two levels of grading for the Honors Thesis: honors and high honors.
 The grade and final manuscript is to be submitted to the Director of Undergraduate Studies by April 15.

 The Department of Linguistics offers Joint Honors in all programs for which it offers joint majors- Language and Mind, Anthropology and Linguistics, German and Linguistics, French and Linguistics, Spanish and Linguistics, and Italian and Linguistics.

 For the requirements of Joint Honors in Anthropology and Linguistics, students should contact Dr. Renée Blake.